freedomofpress/encryption-works/encryption_works.md

 ### Your Key

-When you start using OTR, your chat client generates an encryption key and stores it in a file in your user's home folder on your hard drive.
-If your computer or smartphone get lost, stolen, or infected with malware, it's possible that your OTR key can get compromised.
-If this happens, it would be possible for an attacker with control over your Jabber server to be able to mount a MITM attack against you while you're chatting with people who have previously verified your identity.
+### Keys

-### Sessions
+When you start using OTR, your chat client generates an encryption key and stores it in a file on your hard drive.
+If your computer or smartphone gets lost, stolen, or infected with malware, you should assume your key has been compromised -- an attacker could impersonate you.
+If this happens, you should generate a new key and reverify yourself with your chat clients.

-If you want to use OTR to talk privately with your friends, your friends also need to be using it.
-An encrypted session between two people requires two encryption keys.
-For example, if you and your friend are both logged into Facebook chat using Adium or Pidgin and you have both configured OTR, you can chat in private.
-However if you are logged into IM using Adium or Pidgin but your friend is chatting directly from facebook.com in a web browser, you cannot have an encrypted conversation.
+When you start a new OTR session, your OTR software and your friend's OTR software send a series of messages back and forth to agree upon a new session key.
+This temporary encryption key, which is only known by your IM clients and is never sent over the Internet, is then used to encrypt and decrypt messages.
+When the session is finished both clients forget the key.
+If you start chatting with the same person later, your clients generate a brand new session key.

-If you wish to use Facebook or Google's services to chat with your friends, I recommend disabling chat within the web interface of these services and only using Adium and Pidgin to connect, and encouraging all of your friends to do the same thing.
-Here is instructions on how to do so for [Facebook](https://www.facebook.com/help/215888465102253/) and [Google](https://support.google.com/chat/bin/answer.py?hl=en&answer=161823).
+In this way, even if an eavesdropper is logging all of your encrypted OTR conversations -- which NSA believes it is legally [allowed to do](http://www.forbes.com/sites/andygreenberg/2013/06/20/leaked-nsa-doc-says-it-can-collect-and-keep-your-encrypted-data-as-long-as-it-takes-to-crack-it/) in many cases, even if you're a US citizen and they don't have a warrant or probable cause -- and later they compromise your OTR key, they cannot use it to go back and decrypt your old conversations.

-When you start an encrypted OTR session, your client software will tell you something like this:
+This property is called forward secrecy, and it is a feature that OTR has which PGP does not.
+If your PGP secret key (more on this below) gets compromised, and the attacker has access to all the encrypted messages you've received, they can go back and decrypt them all.

 ### A Note About Gmail's "off the record" function.